getify/foi-lang/formalization-work/Foi-Specification.md

 - `Effect.Sys.CurrentTime`: default handler: system clock.

-Ambient effects are handled by a runtime-installed handler scope wrapping every outermost `%` invocation.
+Ambient effects are handled by a runtime-installed handler scope wrapping **the whole program run**: established before the compilation unit set begins loading (§8.3.1, phase 1) and torn down after the last module's remaining statements complete.
+Every perform site in the program is inside it, in a `def` section or anywhere else.
 Callers need not declare ambients in `:Effects(...)`; the emit-edge rule (§6.13.2) does not apply to them, nor does the coverage requirement (§6.13.4) apply to them.

+The scope wraps the run rather than each outermost `%` invocation because module initialization is not a `%` invocation.
+A `def` section performing `Effect.Sys.Log` would otherwise reach no handler at all.

 A user may shadow the ambient handler for a bounded region by establishing a `~<*` scope for that effect kind lexically above a